What educators need to know about validity

 With validity evidence in hand, how then do you determine whether the evidence is good enough?

 Although validity coefficients generally tend to be smaller than reliability coefficients, validity—much like reliability—is a matter of degree.
 Just how good is good enough is largely tied to the stakes in decision making.
 If the stakes are high, stronger evidence might be preferred than if the stakes were lower.

 In general, some arbitrary guidelines are cited in literature to help test users interpret validity coefficients.
 Coefficients equal to .70 or greater are considered strong; coefficients ranging from .50 to .70 are considered moderate, and coefficients less than .50 are considered weak.
 Usually, there is additional evidence that these coefficients are not simply due to chance.

-At Renaissance, we dedicate a whole chapter in the STAR technical manuals to document validity as a body of evidence.
-Part of that evidence shows the validity coefficients, which for the STAR assessments range from moderate to strong.
-To summarize, when judging the validity of test scores, one should consider the available body of evidence, not just the individual coefficients.
+At Renaissance, we dedicate a whole chapter in the Star technical manuals to document validity as a body of evidence.
+Part of that evidence shows the validity coefficients, which for the Renaissance Star Assessments® range from moderate to strong.
+To summarize, when judging the validity of test scores, one should consider the available body of evidence. not just the individual coefficients.